-Air compressor maintenance
+6.2.4 Air compressor maintenance

-- Check for any unusual noise or vibration. - Conduct a visual inspection and ensure that all guards are in place. - Check all pressurized components for rust, cracks, or leaks. - Check for lubricant leaks. - Check for the correct actuation of the pressure relief valve on the compressor.
-Verify that the valve easily springs back into the original position when released. - For air compressors utilizing an integral oil sump: - a) Maintain the oil level between the high and low marks on the dipstick. - b) Check the oil for any contamination.
+- Check for any unusual noise or vibration. - Conduct a visual inspection and ensure that all guards are in place. - Check all pressurized components for rust, cracks, or leaks. - Check for lubricant leaks. - For air compressors utilizing an integral oil sump: - a) Maintain the oil level between the high and low marks on the dipstick. - b) Check the oil for any contamination.
 If contaminated, then drain and refill the compressor with an appropriate oil.

-For recommended air compressor oil, refer to Technical Reference (page 50).
+For recommended air compressor oil, refer to Technical Reference on page 49.